(Originally

 Kim

-where she also discusses the subject of the Vertex and ever so
+deftly discusses the subject of the Vertex and ever so cleverly (and

 The